peterhinch/micropython-touch/README.md

  also runs on instantiation.
 Default is a null function.
  * `args=[]` A list/tuple of arguments for above callback.
  * `active=False` By default the widget is passive.
-By setting `active=True` the widget can acquire focus; its value can then be adjusted with the `increase` and `decrease` buttons.
+By setting `active=True` the widget responds to touch.

 Methods:
  * `greyed_out` Optional Boolean argument `val=None`.
 If `None` returns the